 On one scoop I made, there were maybe 4-5

-to the bilogist, these are small males
+to the bilogist, these are small males attracted to a

-search will turn up several ways to do it.
+search will turn up several ways to cook them.